fsharp/fslang-design/RFCs/FS-1071-witness-passing-quotations.md

 # Summary
 [summary]: #summary

-F# quotations of code using SRTP constraint trait calls don't't carry sufficient information to represent the proper semantics of the code, specifically they are missing accurate information concerning the resolution of SRTP constraints.
+F# quotations of code using SRTP constraint trait calls don't carry sufficient information to represent the proper semantics of the code.
+Specifically the quotations are missing accurate information concerning the resolution of SRTP constraints.
 This means these quotations can't be accurately executed.
 This RFC addresses this problem by incorporating the necessary information into both quotations and the code laid down for dynamic interpretation of quotations.